 Assessments Completed in the Comfort of Your Own Home

-We understand that logistics can often get in the way in busy times, so in addition to completing face-to-face assessments, we can also conduct assessments over a secure video platform for lasting power of attorney online.
+We understand that logistics can often get in the way in busy times, so in addition to completing face-to-face assessments, we can also conduct our power of attorney mental capacity assessments over a secure video platform for lasting power of attorney online.
 Video assessments are recognised and accepted by the Office of The Public Guardian, and considered a robust method of assessment.
 If you require a face-to-face appointment, please contact us directly, and a friendly member of our team will be happy to assist.

 Does the Proposed Attorney Need to Be in Attendance?